-This summer we went on a road trip through Canada in our newly converted SUV and crossed some places

-    off from our travel bucket list.
-For a while, at the top of my list was a visit to Lake O’Hara in

-    Yoho National Park, Canada.
+This summer we went on a road trip through Canada in our newly converted SUV and crossed some places off from our travel bucket list.
+For a while, at the top of my list was a visit to Lake O’Hara in Yoho National Park, Canada.

 Visiting Lake O’Hara was quite the journey in itself.
-We started the 14-mile round trip hike in the

-    dark at 2 am and reached Lake O’Hara just in time for sunrise but the journey didn’t stop there.
-I

-    hiked in a few additional miles to the top of the mountain to enjoy an impressive view of Lake

-    O’Hara and the surrounding lakes below from Opabin Prospect, a view that definitely took my breath
+We started the 14-mile round-trip hike in the dark at 2 am and reached Lake O’Hara just in time for sunrise but the journey didn’t stop there.
+I hiked a few additional miles to the top of the mountain to enjoy an impressive view of Lake O’Hara and the surrounding lakes below from Opabin Prospect, a view that definitely took my breath away.

-    away.

 4. Yosemite in California

 I have lived in California for most of my adulthood but I had never visited Yosemite National Park until this year.
 My only regret is not doing it much, much sooner.
 I loved my trip to Yosemite this summer so much that we decided to return again in the fall for a second visit.